kpnivya/Ribbon-fin-fish-tracking-/README.md

 	- Input needed - Datasets (One for the fin points and the other one for the body line)
 	- Output - wave features and graphs
 	- Dependencies - `makefinData_x.m`, `makefinData_y.m`, `makebodyData_x.m`, `makebodyData_x.m`, `SplineArg.m`, `GetAvg.m`

 NOTE:
 - Recommended order of execution: `convVideo2Frame.m` -> `videoRefFrameShift.m` -> `videoRefFrameShift.m` -> `Test_fin.m`
+- All the `.mat` files that contain the data are in `data` folder and all the columns are named accordingly(fin point coordinates, head coordinates and body center coordinates)
+- Make sure to load the data into your workspace/ change the file location in the code before running it
 ## Results
 - 150 frames were extracted for each video using kmeans clustering algorithm inbuilt in DLC.
 - The cluster step chosen was 1 and GUI slider width was set to 25.